openworm/owmeta/docs/bittorrent.rst

   The ``DataSource`` identifier can be used to see contents stored in the local graph with::

-  $ pow source show ConnectomeCSVDataSource:2000_connections
+  $ owm source show ConnectomeCSVDataSource:2000_connections

   ConnectomeCSVDataSource